 Indirect transactions of property will be captured by the reform, including landholder acquisitions (i.e. acquisitions in companies and trusts that own land).
-Certain complex transactions will not trigger entry into the reform, specifically: transactions eligible for the corporate consolidation concession, dutiable leases, economic entitlement and sub-sale transactions.
-Properties associated with these transactions will only enter the reform when they are directly transferred via a standard dutiable transaction (or fractional interest transaction of 50 per cent or more of the property).
+Certain complex transactions will not trigger entry into the reform, specifically: transactions eligible for the corporate reconstruction or consolidation concession, dutiable leases and economic entitlements.
+Properties associated with these transactions or dutiable sub-sales will only enter the reform when they are directly transferred via a standard dutiable transaction (or fractional interest transaction of 50 per cent or more of the property).